jackyzha0/jackyzha0.github.io/content/thoughts/privacy.md

 	- The Council of the American Library Association was the first of many to pass anti-Patriot Act resolutions: "urg[ing] librarians everywhere to defend and support user privacy and free and open access to knowledge and information"
 - US Department of Defence created the Threat and Local Observation Notices (TALON) database in 2003.
 The purpose of the database was to collect reports of suspicious activities or terrorist threats near military bases.
 The TALON database was shut down on September 17, 2007
 - In 2013, Snowden leaked PRISM, which is a program that allowed the NSA gained access to the servers of Microsoft in 2007; Yahoo in 2008; Google and Facebook in 2009; YouTube in 2010; Skype and AOL in 2011; and Apple in 2012.
 It enabled the NSA to access stored information without obtaining search warrants when the NSA had reasonable suspicion that the person being investigated is a foreigner outside the US
+	- Edward Snowden and Glenn Greenwald explained XKeyscore as being a system which enables almost unlimited surveillance of anyone anywhere in the world
+	- "You could read anyone's email in the world, anybody you've got an email address for.
+Any website: You can watch traffic to and from it.
+Any computer that an individual sits at: You can watch it.
+Any laptop that you're tracking: you can follow it as it moves from place to place throughout the world.
+It's a one-stop-shop for access to the NSA's information. ..."

 ## Code of Fair Information Practices
 In the early 1970s, a group convened to recommend a set of policies often dubbed the "bill of rights" for the Information Age